ClearBreach

 In practice, most Canadian SMEs are subject to PIPEDA for cross-border transactions, online business, and any activity that moves personal information outside the province.
 If you are uncertain which legislation applies to your organization, err on the side of compliance with both PIPEDA and your applicable provincial PIPA.

-Not every breach triggers mandatory reporting.
+Not every breach triggers reporting.
 PIPEDA uses a threshold called Real Risk of Significant Harm (RROSH).
-A breach must be reported only if it poses a real risk of significant harm to one or more affected individuals.
+A breach must be reported only when it poses a real, genuine possibility — not speculative — that significant harm could result from the nature and circumstances of the exposure.

 The Breach of Security Safeguards Regulations define significant harm to include: